-The term 'remuneration' means gross salary, fees and bonuses, taxable allowances and expenses and compensation for loss of employment.
+The term 'remuneration' means gross salary, fees and bonuses, taxable allowances and expenses, the estimated monetary value of any other benefits received by a person otherwise than in cash and compensation for loss of employment.
 It excludes pension contributions paid by the council.
 Pension contributions made to a person's pension are disclosed as part of the pension benefits disclosure.